kyleichan/academic-kickstart/content/post/hugo-academic/index.md

 * Open the Windows command prompt.
 Press the Windows key and R simultaneously (i.e. Win+R).
 You'll get a small Run window.
 In the Open field, type "cmd" and hit enter.
 You should see an old-school black and white text based command line system that looks like DOS.

 * Type "cd" and then space and then the name of the folder where you've saved your website code on your computer.
-For example: "cd academic-kickstart".
 The "cd" command gets you into that new folder.
 If your folder is further nested, you can do this "cd" command multiple times until to reach the folder you want.

   ```
   cd academic-kickstart
   ```

 * Now type "hugo server" and hit enter.
-It should give you a bunch of lines including one that says "Web server is available at http://localhost:1313/" and a line after that that says "Press Ctrl+C to stop".
+It should give you a bunch of lines including one that says "Web server is available at `http://localhost:1313/` and a line after that that says "Press Ctrl+C to stop".
 This means that a version of your website is now running on your computer.

   ```
   hugo server
   ```

-* Open your web browser and in the URL bar, type in "http://localhost:1313/".
+* Open your web browser and in the URL bar, type in `http://localhost:1313/`.
 Your website should appear.
 This is how it will likely look when you actually publish the official code online.

 Every time you edit any of your website code files and then hit save, your browser will automatically refresh and show you the updated version of your website.
 When you're done seeing how the local version of your website looks, you can stop running the local version of your website by pressing ctrl+C in the command prompt.
 Keep in mind that while seeing a local version of your website is useful as a way of previewing your website, your live website may end up looking slightly different (although if everything goes right, it should look exactly the same).

 &nbsp;
-## Step 7: Publishing changes to your live website
+# <a name="step7">Step 7: Publishing changes to your live website</a>

 You've made changes to the local versions of your website code in the folder on your computer.
 Now you're ready to send these changes to your live website.
 You'll do this by syncing your website code on GitHub's servers with the local version of the code you changed on your computer using GitHub Desktop.